framedsc/Sitesource/README.md

 # Sitesource

-The source files used to generate [the official site](https://framedsc.com). (c) 2022 All rights reserved.
+The source files used to generate [the official site](https://framedsc.com). (c) 2021-2025 All rights reserved.

+## Hosting the site

+The content of this site in its form in this repository isn't allowed to be re-hosted elsewhere other than on the official domain (https://framedsc.com).
+If you want to re-host the content elsewhere, be it the English content as it is found in this repository, or a translated variant in a different language other than English, you have to add the following at the top of each page:

+>"This page is part of the official Framed Screenshot Community website, and was written by members of the Framed Screenshot Community.
+It is originally hosted at <link to original page on https://framedsc.com>.
+The original page is (c) 2021-2025 Framed Screenshot Community.
+All rights Reserved."

+To do this without editing all pages, you could add this to the page template, which is located in the `theme` folder.

-## How to generate the main site?
+## How to generate the site?

 The site is based on Markdown and is generated with a tool called [DocNet](https://github.com/FransBouma/DocNet).
 DocNet is a static site generator mainly meant for generating documentation and guide sites, and that's exactly what we're dealing with.